 I don’t know what it is, but winter makes me look up.
-When I arrive home after dark, I often find myself looking up at a clear, cold night sky.
+I often find myself looking up at a clear, cold night sky.
 The stars always seem more sparkling and brilliant in the winter sky.
-And a night sky seems clearer.

 When I was in junior high, I used to sit on my front steps, with a star map in hand, and pick out all the constellations.
 I had a very simple book of star maps for each month.
 I wish I still had that book, but it disappeared somehow.